harvard-lil/website-static/app/_posts/2024-03-08-announcing-the-open-legal-ai-workbench-olaw.md

 OLAW itself is not a useful legal AI tool, and we didn’t build it to be used as-is.

-Instead, OLAW is for use by the open legal technology and scholarly research communities to rapidly prototype new ideas for legal tools.
+OLAW itself is not a useful legal AI tool, and we didn’t build it to be used as-is.
+Instead, OLAW is intended to rapidly prototype new ideas for legal tools.
 OLAW is an excellent platform for testing questions like:

 - How are legal AI tools affected by the use of different prompts, models, or finetunings?
 - How can legal AI tools best incorporate different data sets, such as caselaw, statutes, or secondary sources?